Skip to navigation Skip to content

 4

-The customer's income and assets must be disclosed to determine the partner's entitlement.
+The customer's income and assets must be disclosed to determine the partner's income support entitlement and fees payable for Support at Home or aged care.
 Even though the customer is required to disclose the details, they are still eligible to be paid a rate of payment not subject to the income and assets tests.

 If income and assets are not already known, issue Module IA - Income and Assets (Mod IA).
 See the Resources page for a link to Mod IA.